 Capitol Hill blends into stodgier, older and hospital-dominated First Hill to the south, with Madison the approximate southern boundary.
 To the west Interstate 5 provides a barrier between the Hill and downtown.
 In the north, Highway 520 marks a distinct boundary.
 To the east, you could make a case for 19th or 23rd/24th being the formal border.

-Capitol Hill has a common ambience and self-identity, but it is really closer to three distinct neighborhoods:
+Capitol Hill has a common ambiance and self-identity, but it is really closer to three distinct neighborhoods:

 • Upper Broadway: This end of the neighborhood has some of Seattle's oldest and most expensive mansions, and is increasingly dominated by large, multi-story condo buildings with street-level retail.